 Every fertility centre in the UK has to report their success rates to the Human Fertilisation & Embryology Authority (HFEA) which inspects and licenses all fertility centres.

-Our fertility achievements speak for themselves and can be viewed here Shrewsbury and Mid Wales Fertility Centre success rates
+Our fertility achievements speak for themselves and can be viewed by searching for “Shropshire and Mid-Wales Fertility Centre” here.

 Understanding these statistics

 It is not meaningful to directly compare clinics’ rates or create ‘league tables’ of clinics’ performance because: